 If the numbers don't make it crystal clear, ask your business partner, advisor, or staff (if you feel comfortable) to suggest places where you can cut back.

-However, the one expense you do NOT want to reduce is advertising.
-Many retailers will increase their marketing efforts during slower sales periods because there is more competition and fewer consumer dollars.
+However, the one expense you do not want to reduce is advertising.
+Many retailers will increase their marketing efforts during slower sales periods.
+They do this because there is more competition for fewer consumer dollars.

 Don't let potential customers forget about you by scaling back on advertising.
 You will sorely regret this move in the future.